Computing the density of the Kesten-Stigum limit in supercritical Galton-Watson processes: Abstract

 \section{Abstract}

-This paper proposes a novel numerical method for computing the density of the limit random variable associated with a supercritical Galton-Watson process.
-This random variable captures the effect of early demographic fluctuations and determines the random amplitude of long-term exponential population growth.
-While the existence of a non-trivial limit is ensured by the Kesten-Stigum theorem, computing its density in a stable and efficient manner for arbitrary offspring laws remains a significant challenge.
-The proposed approach leverages a functional equation that characterizes the Laplace-Stieltjes transform of the limit distribution and combines it with a moment-matching method to obtain accurate approximations within a class of linear combinations of Laguerre polynomials with exponential damping.
-The effectiveness of the approach is validated on several examples in which the offspring generating function is a polynomial of bounded degree.
+This paper proposes a novel numerical method for computing the density of the Kesten-Stigum limit random variable associated with a supercritical Galton-Watson process.
+This random variable captures the cumulative effect of early demographic fluctuations and determines the random amplitude governing long-term exponential population growth.
+Beyond classical branching process theory, the Kesten-Stigum limit plays a central role in scaling limits of density-dependent population models, where it induces random initial conditions for deterministic fluid approximations, and in statistical inference problems for growing populations.
+Despite its importance, computing its density in a stable and efficient manner for general offspring distributions remains a significant challenge.
+Our approach leverages the functional equation satisfied by the Laplace-Stieltjes transform of the limit distribution and combines it with a moment-matching reconstruction based on Laguerre polynomials with exponential damping.
+The resulting method is computationally efficient and applies to offspring distributions with bounded support.
+Its effectiveness is demonstrated on several numerical examples, including biologically motivated case studies.